Blog

 Figure 2: “Material.pdf” in a PDF reader

-Embedded programs are started only after the user’s permission, i.e. when the document is opened, a window with a security warning appears [5] (see Figure 3).
-This security setting is enabled by default in Adobe and Reader X, 9.3 and 8.2[6].
-The user must then decide whether to allow or block access, as shown in the following figure for the second document.
-If an attacker has sent a malicious PDF file under a credible pretext, there is a high probability that the user will ignore this warning and allow the contained malicious code to be executed.
+Embedded programs are only started with the user’s permission, i.e. when the document is opened, a window appears with a security warning (see Figure 3).
+This security setting is activated by default in Adobe and Reader X, 9.3 and 8.2 (see adobe advanced security setting for PDF files).
+The user must then decide whether to allow or block access, as can be seen in Figure 3 for the second document.
+If an attacker has sent a malicious PDF file under a credible pretext, there is a high probability that the user will ignore this warning and allow the malicious code it contains to be executed.

 Analysis With pdfid.py